Optima Foot and Ankle

 Podiatrists & Foot and Ankle Surgeons located in Bend, OR and Redmond, OR

 If you have diabetes or another chronic condition like kidney failure or high blood pressure, wound care of legs and feet is crucial to your health.
 Without regular preventive measures, you run the risk of infection or, in severe instances, amputation.
-At Optima Foot and Ankle, with the convenient location in Bend, Oregon, expert podiatrists Laura Schweger, DPM, and Evan M. Ross, DPM, offer a wide range of services for wound care of legs and feet.
+At Optima Foot and Ankle, with the convenient location in Bend, Oregon, and Redmond, Oregon, expert podiatrists Laura Schweger, DPM, and Evan M. Ross, DPM, offer a wide range of services for wound care of legs and feet.
 To request your appointment today, call the office nearest you or book online.

 Wound care of legs and feet is important because it takes early, preventive measures to stop the infection from spreading.
 If you have foot and leg ulcers or slow-healing wounds, you’re more likely to experience serious complications and/or the need for surgery.
 Investing in wound care is an easy and effective way to protect your health, well-being, and mobility.

 What are some common conditions that require wound care of legs and feet?

 A variety of medical conditions may require wound care of legs and feet.
 At Optimate Foot and Ankle, the team regularly provides wound care services to people with:

 - Kidney disease

 - High blood pressure

 You might also benefit from wound care of the legs and feet if you’re taking certain prescription medications, or you’ve been diagnosed with lymphedema, a condition that causes swelling in your legs and feet.